DREAMS-lab/shakebot_motion/README.md

 - Motor Driver
 - Raspberry Pi

-The wiring diagram can be referred in the following link in Page 1 : https://bit.ly/shake_table_control_doc It also consists of a test setup which shows actual photos from the prototype
+The wiring diagram can be referred in the following link in Page 1 Section 1: https://bit.ly/shake_table_control_doc It also consists of a test setup which shows actual photos from the prototype

 ###### Please ensure that proper grouding is done to the components to reduce risk of electrical shocking.